JayaniLakshika/Monash_PhD_thesis/02-chap2.html.md

-# Visualising how non-linear dimension reduction warps your data {#sec-project1}
+# Visualising how non-linear dimension reduction warps your data {#sec-first-paper}